camronh/Lottery-Tutorial/PART2.md

 MNEMONIC="{PASTE 12-WORD MNEMONIC PHRASE HERE}"
 ```

-Next, we'll configure Hardhat to use the Mumbai network and our mnemonic.
+Next, we'll configure Hardhat to use the Goerli network and our mnemonic.
 Inside the `networks` object in our `hardhat.config.js` file, modify the `module.exports` to add a network entry:

 ```js
 module.exports = {